charlesm93/charlesm93.github.io/_pages/teaching.md

 author_profile: no
 ---

-In some sense, statistics is the backbone of experimental and observational science, and as such it appears in most scientific and quantitative fields.
+Statistics is the backbone of experimental and observational science, and as such it appears in most scientific and quantitative fields.
-But statistics is (really f***ing) hard.
+But statistics is hard.
 With colleagues, I work hard to distill and communicate important concepts, and develop pedagogically sound papers, notebooks, software and courses.
-Currently I'm writing chapters for an upcoming textbook of Bayesian modeling workflows.
+Currently I'm writing chapters for the upcoming textbook _Bayesian Workflow_.

 My work as a teacher falls into two categories:
 I teach one or two days workshops on modeling and data analysis targeted at audiences from various backgrounds, including biomedicine, physics, and political science.